minhdang0603/prj301-assignment/README.md

 ## Description

-* My project run in Apache Tomcat 10.0.27, jdk 17 and apache netbeans IDE 17
+* My project run in Apache Tomcat 10.0.27, JDK 17 and Apache Netbeans IDE 17
 * Using JSP/Servlet